griffinbaum22/Trump-Twitter-Sentiment-Analysis/README.md

 # Trump-Twitter-Sentiment-Analysis

 #### Overview
-Performed Sentiment Analysis of Donald Trump's tweets during his time as the 45th president of the United States.
+Performed Sentiment Analysis of Donald Trump's tweets, the 45th president of the United States.
 Implemented a variety of Natural Language Processing techniques on the tweets, using various models to predict sentiment.

 ### Processing
 Scraped Trump's tweets using Tweepy and the Twitter API.
 Cleaned tweets with Regex, and generated training sentiment labels using Vader Sentiment.

 ### Exploratory Data Analysis
-Tokenized, Stemmed, and Lemmatized cleaned tweets.
+Tokenized, Stemmed, and Lemmatized the cleaned tweets.
 Analyzed frequencies of different N-grams, and explored most positive and negative tweets from Donald Trump.
-Finally implemented Latent Dirichlet allocation for Topic Modeling.
+Finally, implemented Latent Dirichlet allocation for Topic Modeling.

 ### Traditional Models
 Deployed Bag-of-Words and TF-IDF models, using Logistic Regression and Random Forest to predict sentiment.